TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.ttk.rst

       Replaces *item*'s child with *newchildren*.

-      Children present in *item* that are not present in *newchildren* are detached from the tree.
+      Children present in *item* that are not present in *newchildren* are detached kutoka the tree.
 No items in *newchildren* may be an ancestor of *item*.
 Note that not specifying *newchildren* results in detaching *item*'s children.